AdobeDocs/campaign.en/help/automation/distributed-marketing/creating-a-local-campaign.md

 If the reviewer rejects an order, the relevant notification is automatically sent to the local entities concerned: it displays the comment entered by the operator that rejected the approval.

 Information is displayed on the list of campaign packages page or on the campaign order page.
-If they have access to the Adobe Campaign console, local entities are informed of this rejection.
+If they have access to the Adobe Campaign Client Console, local entities are informed of this rejection.

 ![](assets/mkg_dist_do_not_valid_view.png)